browserstack/enigma/README.md

 colima start
 ```

+- Create credentials.json file from credentials.sample.json file.
+Edit the file according to your setup.

 ### Setup

 1. Create .env file from .env.sample file.
 Edit the DOCKERIMAGE to the latest image URL.